 Marysville School District is dedicated to our student's learning and serves nearly 11,000 students from birth to age 21.
 Our program includes traditional K-12 classrooms as well as programs for early learners in preschool, and students with special needs students from birth to age 21.
 As all students learn in different ways our district provides several alternatives for students to learn.

 Graduates from Marysville's schools have access to scholarships and incentives to continue education and training after high school.
 Approximately two-thirds of our grads attend post-secondary education and have been successful at some of the top universities in the nation.
-Many return to establish their careers in our community in the areas of medicine, education and engineering.
+Many return to establish their careers in our community in the areas of medicine, education, and engineering.

-Periodically, our 4th and 8th grader students participate in the National Assessment of Educational Progress (NAEP)which is a program of the U.S. Department of Education.
-Commonly called The Nation's Report Card, NAEP is the only test in the United States that allows comparisons of the performance of students in Washington with performance of students nationally.
+Periodically, our 4th and 8th-grade students participate in the National Assessment of Educational Progress (NAEP)which is a program of the U.S. Department of Education.
+Commonly called The Nation's Report Card, NAEP is the only test in the United States that allows comparisons of the performance of students in Washington with the performance of students nationally.
 Assessments are conducted in mathematics, reading, science, writing, the arts, civics, economics, geography, and U.S. history.
 Learn more about NAEP.

 The link above meets the notification required by the federal government’s Every Student Succeeds Act (ESSA) and the state’s Omnibus Reform Act of 1993 as detailed in RCW 28A.320.205.